tradingview/documentation-guidelines/BlogPosts/README.md

 1. A catchy title (ask help from James and Laurie if needed)
 1. An short introductory paragraph (two or three sentences) summarizing the new feature AND mentioning its most important impact from a user's point of view.
 1. One or more sub-sections explaining how to use the feature, with a script example and a screenshot if needed.
+1. When possible, links to script pubications using the new feature should be included.
-1. Our standard two closing paragraphs.
+3. Our standard two closing paragraphs.
-1. The "What's new" notification text to be used for the blog post.
+4. The "What's new" notification text to be used for the blog post.

 ### Code examples